IvisionLab/dental-image/README.md

 [your signature]"

 **P.S.
-A link to the dataset file will be sent in 1-3 workdays.
-Failure to follow the instruction may result in no response.**
+A link to the dataset file will be sent as soon as possible.**